 Price, availability, warranty information

 The LG G7 ThinQ costs $750, which is $100 more than last year’s LG G6.
-LG often drops the price not long after its phone releases — the LG G6, for example, dropped to $450 within a few months.
-It may be worth waiting if you’re deadset on the G7.
-You can buy it from T-Mobile, Sprint, Verizon, U.S. Cellular, Amazon, B&H, and Best Buy.
-An unlocked version will be available soon.
-If you’re on AT&T, you’re out of luck, as the carrier is exclusively carrying the LG V35 ThinQ, instead of the G7.Our Take
+LG often drops the price not long after its phone releases — the LG G6 dropped to $450 within a few months — and now the G7 ThinQ has dropped to $650 from carriers like Verizon and retailers like Amazon.
+You can buy it from T-Mobile, Sprint, Verizon, U.S. Cellular, Amazon, B&H, Best Buy, and it’s available unlocked as well.
+If you’re on AT&T, you’ll have to buy the unlocked model.
+Otherwise, take a look at the AT&T-exclusive LG V35 ThinQ.Our Take

 The LG G7 ThinQ is a very good phone, but it will fly under the radar because it doesn’t have any standout feature.
 Our biggest problems are with the G7’s mediocre low-light cameras, which can’t hold a candle to the competition, and its dull design.